My Coping Habit as My Identity

-- Marie who has lost her son in a motorcycle accident has as a core emotion – loss, grief, bereavement (sadness).
-As her sadness is too much to contain she starts having reactive thoughts of ‘why him?’ ‘it is not fair?’ and a certain edginess in dealing with anything, which is part of an anger response to try to re-establish healthy boundaries and deal with her overwhelming sadness.
+- Marie, who has lost her son in a motorcycle accident, has as a core emotion – loss, grief, bereavement (sadness).
+Because she is unable to contain her sadness, she starts having reactive thoughts such as “Why him?
+It is not fair!” and a certain edginess in dealing with anything, which is part of an anger response she uses to try to reestablish healthy boundaries and deal with her overwhelming sadness.

 - In terms of developmental issues, when no space has been given to develop as an individual, there is, at the core, a sense of deep anger.
 This anger, due to fear (coping emotion) of consequences, is often repressed.

-For example: anxiety disorders often have their core rooted in developmental issues and suppressed anger.
-It is to start owning the anger and being able to assert boundaries, so that anxiety and self-esteem issues can begin to be addressed and changed.
+Anxiety disorders, for example, often have their core rooted in developmental issues and suppressed anger.
+It is necessary for you to start to own the anger and be able to assert boundaries so that anxiety and self-esteem issues can be addressed and changed.

 How to Treat PTSD and the Crossroads of the Recovery Process

-Realizing, and bringing into awareness that the persistent coping emotion and coping habit are part of an identity structure prevents confusion between past history and emotional reconstruction.
-Furthermore, to look at the identity structure, one must also address the sense of control (and safety) that the coping habits have had to deal with in the traumatic overspill, and to do a reality check to see if the need to control is still valid.
-This is a big one – to let go of control.
+Recognizing the coping emotion, and bringing into awareness that the persistent coping emotion and coping habit are part of an identity structure, prevents confusion between past history and emotional reconstruction.
+Furthermore, in order to look at the identity structure, you must also address the sense of control (and safety) that the coping habits have had to deal with in the traumatic overspill, and to do a reality check to see if the need to control is still valid.
+This is a big one– to let go of control.

-Once the latter is realized, the work must then begin in weaning away from control and attachment.
-Setting new intentions, designing a new lifestyle, change of environment and creating a socially supportive network of friends, can be necessities in curtailing mental references to past hurts.
-As well, in adapting to a new routine, a certain amount of restraint during the initial phase might have to be put in place.
+Once the latter is realized, the work must then begin to wean you away from control and attachment.
+Setting new intentions, designing a new lifestyle, a change of environment and creating a socially supportive network of friends can be necessary to curtail your mental references to past hurts.
+Additionally, as you adapt to a new routine, a certain amount of restraint during the initial phase might have to be put in place.

-Lastly: persistent ‘coping’ emotions and related thoughts must be negated, to move away from and move on.
-Negation is to be aware of the ‘coping’ emotion as a necessity of the past rather than of the present or the future, and not to give it further importance but, neither to suppress or reject it.
-It is this negating process that eventually will make it a thing of the past rather than a continuation in the present.
+Lastly, persistent “coping” emotions and related thoughts must be negated in order for you to be able to move away and move on.
+Negation is to be aware of the “coping” emotion as a necessity of the past rather than of the present or the future, and not to give it further importance; neither suppress nor reject it.
+It is this negating process that eventually will make the coping emotion a thing of the past, rather than something that continues in the present.